underscoreio/shapeless-guide/src/pages/generic/type-classes.md

 Type classes are a programming pattern borrowed from Haskell (the word "class" has nothing to do with classes in object oriented programming).
-We encode them in Scala using traits and implicit parameters.
+We encode them in Scala using traits and implicits.
 A *type class* is a parameterised trait representing some sort of general functionality that we would like to apply to a wide range of types: